Wassau/inv_kinematics/README.md

 We can observe when performing the inverse kinematics of the robot that we have to obtain two solutions for the given requirements, these solutions are known as the elbow up solution and the elbow down solution.

 Dexterous workspace: Consists of the set of points that the manipulator can reach with an arbitrary orientation of its end-effector. manipulator can reach with an arbitrary orientation of its end-effector.

+## Conclusion.

+* When testing the Phantom X, some problems were observed, the first is that its fixation system is deficient and causes the structure to sway and swing to much, it makes the robots jerk increase; for that reason 2 main parameters supports to reduce this sway, the delay time between movements and the number of  steps along a trajectory.

+Increasing the amount of steps makes the trajectory wide slow and the movement is also quite rude.
+In the other hand the  accuracy is increased.

+The second parameter is the Time between each articulation arrangement, making the time ejecution longer will have a smooth movement. meanwhile, shorter delay time will make ejecution time shorter and the movement is going to have some jerk along each step.